Criminal History Access Act of 2026

 Bill Summary

 Another masterpiece of legislative theater, courtesy of the geniuses in Congress.
-The "Criminal History Access Act of 2026" - because what could possibly go wrong with giving more agencies access to sensitive information?
+The "Criminal History Access Act of 2026" - because what could possibly go wrong with giving more access to sensitive information?

 Related Topics